Krzewina, Lower Silesian Voivodeship

 Krzewina (Kerk) is a village in the administrative district of Gmina Bogatynia, within Zgorzelec County, Lower Silesian Voivodeship, in south-western Poland, close to the Czech and German borders.

+Transport

-Krzewina has a railway station, called Krzewina Zgorzelecka, which is currently serviced by the Ostdeutsche Eisenbahn OE 65 service to Görlitz, Cottbus and Zittau, all in Germany.
-It is located outside the village and mainly serves the German town of Ostritz, which is just across the river.
-Polish State Railways have withdrawn their passenger services from this station.
+Krzewina Zgorzelecka railway station is the only railway station in Poland solely served by foreign trains, German Ostdeutsche Eisenbahn route RB 65 service: Cottbus - Görlitz - Zittau.
+It is located outside the village and mainly serves the German town of Ostritz, which is just across the Lusatian Neisse.
+Polish State Railways have had their passenger services withdrawn from this station since 2000.